Author: Dr. Jean-Paul Rodrigue

 Accessibility is the measure of the capacity of a location to be reached from, or to be reached by, different locations.
 Therefore, the capacity and the arrangement of transport infrastructure are key elements in the determination of accessibility.

 All locations are not equal because some are more accessible than others, which implies inequalities.
-Thus, accessibility is a proxy for spatial inequalities.
-The notion of accessibility consequently relies on two core concepts:
+Thus, accessibility is a proxy for spatial inequalities and remains fundamental since only a small subset of an area is the most accessible.
+The notion of accessibility relies on two core concepts:

 - The first is location, where the relativity of space is estimated in relation to transport infrastructures since they offer the means to support mobility.
 Each location has a set of referential attributes, such as its population or level of economic activity.